What Coffee To Use For Espresso Machines

 Espresso as a coffee choice

 All coffee is based on a preference from taste to what color you deem light, medium, or dark roasted coffee.
 We define espresso-roasted coffee not only by the color but how well that coffee pairs with the espresso brewing method.
 Espresso does not differ from coffee though consumers sometimes perceive it as different.
-The only difference between espresso and coffee is that specialty coffee roasters will go out of their way to source and roast coffee to pair well with espresso-based drinks.
+The only difference between espresso and coffee is that specialty coffee roasters will go out of their way to source and roast coffee to pair well with espresso-based drinks (hence an espresso roast).
 If you read about our favorite Light Roasted Coffees, you will find that most of these coffees flavor gets lost within milk-based espresso drinks.
 Most roasters crafting coffee for espresso will push the “development” of that coffee to bring out more of its sugars to help it shine through any addition of milk.

 What makes a good coffee for espresso